A topic from the subject of Standardization in Chemistry.

 Optimization of Parameters:

-Adjusting instrument parameters (e.g., wavelength, oven temperature) to maximize sensitivity and selectivity.
+Adjusting instrument parameters (e.g., wavelength, oven temperature, injection volume, detector settings) to maximize sensitivity and selectivity.
+This involves systematic experimentation to find the optimal conditions.

 Validation of Method:

-Conducting experiments to ensure the accuracy, precision, and linearity of the standardized method.
+Conducting experiments to ensure the accuracy, precision, linearity, range, limit of detection (LOD), limit of quantitation (LOQ), robustness, and selectivity of the standardized method.
+Validation parameters are crucial for demonstrating the reliability of the method.

 Standardization of Instrumental Methods in Analytical Chemistry